 Estate planning is the process of developing a plan that ensures that the assets you have worked so hard to accumulate during your lifetime are protected at death and distributed as you choose.
-Without proper planning, documents in place, the state will develop that plan for you, and it may not distribute your assets the way you would wish.
+Without proper planning and legal documents in place, the state will develop that plan for you, and it may not distribute your assets the way you would wish.

-Since inheritance laws are governed by state law, Cannabis and Cannabis business ownership can be inherited through the probate process.
-However - as with all aspects of Cannabis in Colorado - these assets are highly regulated and require special treatment from the rest of your estate.
-I utilize my experience and knowledge in both estate planning and cannabis law to craft estate plans for my clients so their assets are protected and distributed as they choose, and within the laws and regulations governing those Cannabis assets.
+Since inheritance laws are governed by state law, cannabis and cannabis business ownership can be inherited through the probate process.
+However - as with all aspects of legal cannabis - these assets are highly regulated and require special treatment from the rest of your estate.
+We utilize our experience and knowledge in both estate planning and cannabis law to craft estate plans for clients so their assets are protected and distributed as they choose and within the laws and regulations governing their assets.

 Having an estate plan is a good idea for everyone, regardless of age, family, or health condition.
 An effective estate plan addresses issues such as receiving proper medical treatment, probate avoidance techniques, leaving money to charities that do important work, and transferring ownership of your assets to the beneficiaries of your choice.

-For most individuals and families, my Estate Planning Packages can accomplish your goals.
+For most individuals and families, RZA Legal Estate Planning Packages will accomplish your goals.

 ESTATE PLANNING DOCUMENTS FOR YOU AND YOUR FAMILY

-Comprehensive estate plans that accomplish your goals may include a combination of the following documents:
+Comprehensive estate plans that accomplish your goals may include a combination of the following:

 Advanced health care directives (also known as "Living Wills")